Santiago Truffa

 Biography

 I am an assistant professor at ESE Business School, where I also serve as Academic Director of the Real Estate Modeling Lab (https://remlab.cl).
-I earned my Ph.D. in Business Economics from the Haas Business School, UC Berkeley.
+I earned my Ph.D. in Business Administration from the Haas Business School, UC Berkeley.
 Prior to joining ESE, I spent two years in the faculty of the Finance Department at Tulane University.

 Publications